Begin your Mississippi vacation! Make your own arrangements

 between 1250 and 1600.
 By the late 1600s, the Natchez had abandoned Emerald

-Mound and established their capital at the Grand Village, some 12 miles to the
+Mound and established their capital at the Grand Village, about 12 miles to the

 Continuing on, perhaps you'll stop to visit the Elizabeth